0xTariq-dev/alx-backend/0x03-queuing_system_in_js/README.md

         ```

 + [x] [Node Redis client and advanced operations](./4-redis_advanced_op.js)
-    + The file `4-redis_advanced_op.js` is a script that connects to the Redis server running on your machine and performs advanced operations with the `redis` client.
+    + The file `4-redis_advanced_op.js` is a script that connects to the Redis server running and performs advanced operations with the `redis` client.
     + The script creates a hash key `HolbertonSchools` with the following values and print the reply for each operation:
         + `Portland`=5
         + `Seattle`=8